 Once you identify your needs, do some research.
 Check out online resources or social media pages to learn more about a group’s focus, structure, and meeting times.

 Attending a support group meeting can give you a firsthand experience of what the group is like.
 You can observe the dynamics of the group, meet other members, and ask questions.

 Finally, trust your instincts.
 If a support group doesn’t feel like a good fit for you, it’s okay to keep looking.
 Finding the right support group can take time, but it’s worth the effort to find a group that meets your needs and provides the support you need.

 Although support groups are not a replacement to an addiction program such as IOP, they can be a valuable part of the healing process.
 By finding the right support group, you can walk towards a positive and meaningful future.
-If you or your loved one is suffering from substance abuse, reach out to an IOP specialist near you today and learn about your options.
+If you or your loved one is suffering from substance abuse, here are some tips on how to help someone with addiction; but we encourage you to reach out to an IOP specialist near you today and learn about your options.